danielfrankch/optogrid-client/README.md

 7. For now, Caution that rigtest_fm will give error, as there will not be PulsePal connected for this opto rig

 8. For now, caution start_bpod will give error for PulsePal not connected.

+## Appendix Cloning and Loading RPi disk image on MacOS